webgriffe/SyliusClerkPlugin/README.md

 From then you can use all the Clerk.js features on your store pages.

-## Installing sales tracking on order success page
+## Install sales tracking on order success page

 Like stated in the official Clerk documentation [here](https://help.clerk.io/en/articles/1130393-installing-sales-tracking-on-other-custom-platforms), you should optimise Clerk.io by optimising the sales tracking installing the instant sales tracking code on your thank you page.
 To do so this plugin expose a dedicated controller action which you can render in your thank you page Twig template, for example like the following: